-This broth recipe is brought to you by my favorite Czech and dear, sweet friend, Linda!
+My favorite Czech and dear, sweet friend, Linda is the originator of this fantastic recipe!
 She’s an AMAZING cook, baker, bar tender and cookie decorator!
-In fact not long ago, we were at her house for a luncheon and as an appetizer, she served this amazing bone broth, who’d have thunk it would taste so amazing, filling and flavorful!
+In fact not long ago, we were at her house for a luncheon and as an appetizer, she served us beef bone broth, who’d have thunk it would taste so amazing, filling and flavorful!

 Benefits of Bone Broth